 - Terrorism: Terrorism has been defined by the FBI as "the unlawful use of force or violence against persons or property to intimidate or coerce a government; the civilian population; or any segment of it, in furtherance of political or social objectives."

-- Transportation accidents: Transportation available in King County includes air, rail, water and road.
-All of these systems provide services on a national, regional and local basis.
-A major accident is possible on any of these modes of transportation.
+- Transportation accidents: King County transportation systems include air, rail, water and road - all of which provide services on a national, regional, and local basis.

-- Tsunamis/seiches: Recent studies regarding the potential for a great Cascadia Subduction zone earthquake off the Washington, Oregon, and Northern California coastlines indicate that local tsunami waves may reach nearby coastal communities within minutes of the earthquake.
+- Tsunamis/seiches: Recent studies on the potential for a great Cascadia Subduction zone earthquake off the coastlines of Washington, Oregon, and Northern California indicate that local tsunami waves could reach nearby coastal communities within minutes.

-- Volcanoes/volcanic eruptions: Both Mount Rainier and Mount St. Helens are active volcanoes, whose potential eruption could be destructive to our residents, businesses, and infrastructure.
+- Volcanoes/volcanic eruptions: Both Mount Rainier and Mount St. Helens are active volcanoes.
+Their potential eruption could be destructive to our residents, businesses, and infrastructure.

 Other natural hazards

-Learn what you can do to plan for emergencies - for you and your family and for your business.
+Learn what you can do to plan for emergencies before they happen - prepare your family and your business.